sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Data Origin:

-: One or more properties (i.e. endpoint attributes) that enable a SACM component to identify the SACM component that initially acquired or produced data about a (target) endpoint (e.g. via collection from a data source) and made it available to a SACM domain via a SACM statement.
-Data Origin can be expressed by an endpoint label information element (e.g. to be used as metadata in statement).
+: The SACM Component that initially acquired or produced data about an endpoint.

 Data Plane (fix statement):

+: Is an architectural component providing operational functions enabling information exchange that is not command and control or management related.

 : Typically used as a term in the context of routing (and used as a synonym for forwarding plane, e.g. {{RFC6192}}).
 In the context of SACM, the data plane is an architectural component providing operational functions to enable a SACM component to provide and consume SACM statements and therefore SACM content, which composes the actual SACM content.
 The data plane in a SACM domain is used to conduct distributed SACM tasks by transporting SACM content via specific transport encodings and corresponding operations defined by SACM data models.

+: TODO - what is the meaning "fix statement"?

 Data Provenance:

-: A historical record of the sources, origins and evolution of data that is influenced by inputs, entities, functions and processes.
-In the context of SACM, data provenance is expressed as metadata that identifies SACM statements and corresponding content elements a new statement is created from.
+: An historical record of the sources, origins and evolution, as it pertains to data, that is influenced by inputs, entities, functions and processes.

+: Additional Information - In the context of SACM, data provenance is expressed as metadata that identifies SACM statements and corresponding content elements a new statement is created from.
 In a downstream process, this references can cascade, creating a data provenance tree that enables SACM components to trace back the original data sources involved in the creation of SACM statements and take into account their characteristics and trustworthiness.

 Data Source:

-: One or more properties (i.e. endpoint attributes) that enable a SACM component to identify -- and potentially characterize -- a (target) endpoint that is claimed to be the original source of endpoint attributes in a SACM statement.
-Data Source can be expressed as metadata by an endpoint label information element or a corresponding subject of identifying endpoint attributes.
+: Is an endpoint from which a particular set of attributes and/or attribute values have been collected.

 Endpoint:

-: Defined in {{RFC5209}} as "any computing device that can be connected to a network.
-Such devices normally are associated with a particular link layer address before joining the network and potentially an IP address once on the network.
+: Defined in {{RFC5209}} as "any computing device that can be connected to a network."

+: Additional Information - The {{RFC5209}} definition continues, "Such devices normally are associated with a particular link layer address before joining the network and potentially an IP address once on the network.
 This includes: laptops, desktops, servers, cell phones, or any device that may have an IP address."

 : To further clarify the {{RFC5209}} definition, an endpoint is any physical or virtual device that may have a network address.
 Note that, network infrastructure devices (e.g. switches, routers, firewalls), which fit the definition, are also considered to be endpoints within this document.

 : Physical endpoints are always composites that are composed of hardware components and software components.
 Virtual endpoints are composed entirely of software components and rely on software components that provide functions equivalent to hardware components.

 : The SACM architecture differentiates two essential categories of endpoints: Endpoints whose security posture is intended to be assessed (target endpoints) and endpoints that are specifically excluded from endpoint posture assessment (excluded endpoints).